Prabesh789/Excel_work/README.md

 ## Project Overview

 This repository contains my work on a VR Game Development and Sales Dashboard project.
 The primary goal was to analyze sales data and project budget for a virtual reality game development project.
-I used Microsoft Excel to perform data cleaning, analysis, and visualization and developed key insights to inform business decisions.
+I used Microsoft Excel to perform data cleaning, analysis, and visualization, and developed key insights to inform business decisions.
 This work highlights my skills in data analysis, Excel, and dashboard creation.

+## Key Files

+- **Project Budget (Assign Part 1)**: Contains the planned budget for the VR game development project, including costs categorized by type.
+- **Sales Data (Assign Part 2)**: Detailed data on sales, products, categories, pricing, and salesperson performance.
+- **Pivot Table**: A summarized view of sales data, organized by year and category.
+- **Sales Dashboard**: A visualization of the sales data with key metrics such as profit, total sales, and product categories.

 ## Sales Dashboard